Efficacy

 80 patients with moderate to severe MDD were randomized to receive treatment for 6 weeks as follows: once daily for the first 3 days and twice daily thereafter.
 43 patients received Auvelity and 37 patients received placebo.
 The study had an up to 4 weeks screening period.

-Primary endpoint: LS mean change from baseline in the MADRS total score, calculated at each time point and averaged (overall treatment effect).1,12
+Primary endpoint: LS mean change from baseline in the MADRS total score, calculated at each time point and averaged (overall treatment effect).2,17

-Select secondary endpoint: Clinical remission (MADRS total score ≤10).12
+Select secondary endpoint: clinical remission (MADRS total score ≤10).17

-Efficacy assessments were performed at weeks 1, 2, 3, 4 and 6 on the mITT population (N=80).
+Efficacy assessments were performed at Weeks 1, 2, 3, 4, and 6 on the mITT population (N=80).
 The mITT population was defined as all randomized patients who took at least 1 dose of study drug, had at least 1 post‑baseline assessment, and whose diagnosis and severity of MDD were confirmed, based on clinical review, by an independent assessor who was blinded to treatment assignment.
-A total of 17 randomized subjects were excluded from the mITT by the independent assessor.12
+A total of 17 randomized subjects were excluded from the mITT by the independent assessor.17

 The MADRS is a clinician‑rated scale used to assess depressive symptom severity.
 Patients are rated on 10 items to assess feelings of sadness, inner tension, reduced sleep or appetite, difficulty concentrating, lassitude, lack of interest, pessimism, and suicidality.
-Scores range from 0 to 60, with higher scores indicating more severe depression.1
+Scores range from 0-60, with higher scores indicating more severe depression.2

-Key inclusion criteria: Male or female 18‑65 years of age; DSM‑5 criteria for current MDD without psychotic features; MADRS total score ≥25; and CGI‑S score ≥4 at baseline.12
+Key inclusion criteria: male or female 18 to 65 years of age; DSM‑5 criteria for current MDD without psychotic features; MADRS total score ≥25; and CGI‑S score ≥4 at baseline.17

-Key exclusion criteria: Bipolar disorder, panic disorder, obsessive-compulsive disorder, treatment-resistant depression (defined as ≥2 failed adequate antidepressant treatments in the current major depressive episode), substance use disorder within the past year, lifetime history of psychotic disorder, clinically significant risk of suicide, and history of seizure disorder.12
+Key exclusion criteria: bipolar disorder, panic disorder, obsessive-compulsive disorder, treatment-resistant depression (defined as ≥2 failed adequate antidepressant treatments in the current major depressive episode), substance use disorder within the past year, lifetime history of psychotic disorder, clinically significant risk of suicide, and history of seizure disorder.17

 Demographics and Baseline Characteristics

-• Demographic and baseline disease characteristics were similar across both treatment groups.12
+• Demographic and baseline disease characteristics were similar across both treatment groups17

-• At baseline for AUVELITY and bupropion SR groups, mean MADRS total score was 31.8 and 32.2 respectively.12
+• At baseline for AUVELITY and bupropion SR groups, mean MADRS total score was 31.8 and 32.2 respectively17

-DSM-5=Diagnostic and Statistical Manual of Mental Disorders, 5th Edition; LS=least square; MADRS=Montgomery‑Åsberg Depression Rating Scale; mITT=modified intention-to-treat; SR=sustained-release
+BID=twice a day; CGI-S=clinical global impressions severity scale; DSM-5=Diagnostic and Statistical Manual of Mental Disorders, 5th Edition; LS=least squares; MADRS=Montgomery‑Åsberg Depression Rating Scale; mITT=modified intention-to-treat; SR=sustained release.

 Mechanism of Action